playscale/stashed.io/README.md

-# Stashed
+# Stashed community support repository

-A fast compiler cache for Microsoft Visual Studio.
+Stashed is a fast compiler cache for Microsoft Visual Studio.

+This repository is used to track issues and link new releases of Stashed.

 Visit us at https://stashed.io